gladly-team/next-firebase-auth/README.md

 ## Examples

+### Using the Firebase App

+You may want to access the Firebase JS SDK or admin app.
+To do so, you can initialize the Firebase apps yourself _prior_ to initializing `next-firebase-auth`.
+[Here's some example code](https://github.com/gladly-team/next-firebase-auth/discussions/61#discussioncomment-323977) with this pattern.

 ### Testing and Mocking with Jest

 In order to test components wrapped with functions from `next-firebase-auth`, you will likely want to mock the `next-firebase-auth` library.
 This can be achieved using the [manual mocks feature of Jest](https://jestjs.io/docs/manual-mocks#mocking-node-modules).